 Check the Labels Carefully

-Now that you know what ABV is, how NA beer can be made, start checking the labels.
+Now that you know what ABV is and how much alcohol NA beer can be made with, start checking the labels.

 Since the regulations state non-alcoholic beers must be under 0.5% ABV, that is usually the only information stated on cans for many non-alcoholic beers.
 For more specific answers, you’ll have to ask the brewery to elaborate.
 ABV could possibly fluctuate in different batches, but will always be under the threshold.